ClickHouse/examples/docker-compose-recipes/recipes/ch-and-openldap/README.md

     </user_directories>
 ```

-All users are using password: `password`
+All LDAP users are using password: `password`

 You can validate the LDAP schema using PhpLDAPAdmin UI at http://localhost